 Welcome to a new baking tips article!
 My Baking Tips section is a place where both beginner and advanced bakers can learn the how’s, why’s, and what’s of baking.
 Hopefully you’ve learned a lot from my previous posts like:

-- the mysterious differences between natural and dutch-process cocoa
+- the mysterious differences between dutch-process vs. natural cocoa powder

 - the head-scratcher that is baking soda vs baking powder